simonmichael/hledger/hledger/doc/commands.m4.md

 Normally, transactions' implicit/explicit amount style is preserved: when an amount is omitted in the journal, it will be omitted in the output.
-You can use the `--explicit` flag to make all amounts explicit, which can be useful for troubleshooting or for making your journal more readable and robust against data entry errors.
+You can use the `-x/--explicit` flag to make all amounts explicit, which can be useful for troubleshooting or for making your journal more readable and robust against data entry errors.
 Note, in this mode postings with a multi-commodity amount